StackStorm/st2docs/docs/source/install/__on_complete.rst

 * Get going with :doc:`/start`.
 * How to configure and use :doc:`authentication <../authentication>`.
-* Check out `tutorials on stackstorm.com <http://stackstorm.com/category/tutorials/>`__ - a growing set of practical examples of automating with StackStorm.
+* Check out `tutorials on stackstorm.com <http://stackstorm.com/category/tutorials/>`__ - a growing set of practical examples of automating with |st2|.

 .. include:: /__engage_community.rst